-Refer to Article 15 of the Constitution.
+B 13.3 Refer to Article 15 of the Constitution.

-BY-LAW # 14 - SUSPENSION DUE TO ABSENTEEISM (adopted November 29, 2011)
+BY-LAW #14 - SUSPENSION DUE TO ABSENTEEISM (amendments adopted by the NEC on February 24, 2023; to be voted on by the membership at 2023 AGM)

-B 14.1 The objective of this By-Law is to describe the process by which the National Executive Committee (NEC) can suspend a member of the NEC or a member of one of its sub-committees from membership in the NEC itself or one of its sub-committees due to absenteeism from meetings.
+B 14.1.
+The objective of this By-Law is to describe the process by which the National Executive Committee (NEC) can suspend a member of the NEC or a member of one of its subcommittees from membership in the NEC itself or one of its sub-committees due to absenteeism from meetings.